pnp/powershell/MIGRATE-1.0-to-2.0.md

 ## Steps to update from 1.x to 2.x

-- Download and install the PowerShell version from [this link](https://aka.ms/powershell-release?tag=lts)
+- Download and install the PowerShell version from [this GitHub releases link](https://aka.ms/powershell-release?tag=lts)

 Or

-- For Windows environments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2) as a guide
+- For Windows environments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)

-- For Linux based environments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2) as a guide
+- For Linux based environments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2)

-- For Mac OS envoronments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.2) as a guide
+- For Mac OS envoronments, please use [this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.2)

-Once PowerShell is downloaded and installed in the environment, you can install the PnP PowerShell module like you normally do.
+Once the PowerShell 7.2.x or later is downloaded and installed in the environment, you can install the PnP PowerShell module like you normally do.

 ```powershell
 Install-Module -Name "PnP.PowerShell"